electron-userland/electron-windows-store/README.md

 ```

 ## Convert with Container Virtualization
 The Desktop App Converter is capable of running an installer and your app during conversion inside a Windows Container.
-This is useful if you're not entirely sure what your application does, but requires installation of the Desktop App Converter.
+This requires installation of the Desktop App Converter and has more advanced requirements.

+:warning: The _vast majority_ of Electron apps should be packaged using "File Copying".
+Unless you know that you need your `appx` to be created using a Windows container, use the "File Copying" method described above.

 :computer: Ensure that your computer is capable of running containers: You'll need a 64 bit (x64) processor, hardware-assisted virtualization and second Level Address Translation (SLAT).
+You will also need Windows 10 Enterprise Edition.

 :bulb: Before running the CLI for the first time, you will have to setup the "Windows Desktop App Converter".
 This will take a few minutes, but don't worry - you only have to do this once.
 Download and the Desktop App Converter from [here](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter).
 You will receive two files: `DesktopAppConverter.zip` and `BaseImage-14316.wim`.